Back to blog

 ArizonaDemand StatementHOA Disclosure

-The terminology varies, but the concept is consistent: one document focuses on the money, the other covers the full scope of the community.
+The terminology varies, but the split is the same everywhere: one document covers the financial obligations, the other covers the community's governance and operations.

 Common Mistakes

 Ordering the wrong one.
-The most common mistake is ordering just the estoppel when you actually need the full resale package (or vice versa).
-Clarify with the management company exactly what you're ordering.
+This is the most common screwup.
+Someone orders just the estoppel when they actually need the full resale package, or the other way around.
+Be specific with the management company about exactly what you're ordering.

 Assuming the estoppel is enough.
 An estoppel letter tells you nothing about the community's financial health, pending litigation, or use restrictions.
-If the buyer only sees the estoppel, they're making an uninformed decision.
+If the buyer only sees the estoppel, they don't have the context they need to evaluate the purchase.
+That's how people end up surprised by a $4,000 special assessment two months after closing.

 Double-ordering.
 If the management company bundles both, you don't need to place two separate orders.
-Ask about bundle pricing.
+Ask about bundle pricing before you submit anything.

 Ignoring expiration dates.
-Estoppel letters typically expire 30-60 days after issuance.
-If your closing gets pushed back, you may need to order an update — which usually costs $50-$100.
+Estoppel letters typically expire 30 to 60 days after issuance.
+If your closing gets pushed back, you'll need to order an update.
+That usually costs another $50 to $100, and most management companies won't remind you before the letter lapses.

 The Smart Approach

-Order both at the same time, as early as possible.
+Order both at the same time, as early as you can.
 Review the estoppel for financial accuracy and forward it to the title company.
-Give the resale package to the buyer (and their agent) for review during due diligence.
+Give the resale package to the buyer and their agent for review during due diligence.